mattsah/pint/README.md

 );
 ```

-Enumerators are accessed using a backslash notation:
+Labels are accessed using a backslash notation:

 ```
 Level\INFO